zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### Sequence Color Map

-A sequence logo "averages" the bases when displaying data, but it can be useful for a more raw visualization.
+A sequence logo "averages" the bases when displaying data, but, as with TSSs, it can be useful to view the information without aggregation.
+In a sequence color map, each row represents the window around a TSS and each column represents a specific position relative to this TSS.
+These display conventions analogous to those used in a heatmap.
+Each base is assigned a color and displayed in this context.
-Sequence color maps will assign a color to each base, and then display the corresponding colors centered around TSSs.
 The prevalence of colors in certain positions can give further evidence towards putative sequence contexts.
-The same genome assembly and retrieved sequences that were used to make the sequence logos above will be used here.
+The same genome assembly and retrieved sequences that were used to make the sequence logos above are used here.

 ```
 p <- plot_sequence_colormap(seqs, ncol = 3) +